bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/server.md

 ## Overview

 Server is one of the main entities in the AsyncAPI document.
-It represents a server that is used by the channels to send and receive messages.
-Server is always assigned to a particular protocol, such as Kafka, AMQP, MQTT, etc. Also, it always has a URL to connect to.
+It represents a server used by the channels to send and receive messages.
+The Server is always assigned to a particular protocol, such as Kafka, AMQP, MQTT, etc.
+Also, it always has a URL to connect to.

 The generated server code contains some common methods and fields, and also method to open channels that are bound to this server.
 By default, the server code is generated in the `servers` package.